 Sampling or measurement frequencies for each significant radionuclide - environmental medium combination (e.g., those contributing greater than 0.1 mrem effective dose or greater than or equal to 10 percent of the annual offsite dose from all emissions) should take into account the half-life of the radionuclides to be measured and should be documented in the site environmental surveillance description.
-When considering short-half-life radionuclides, ensure that the sampling and measurement intervals do not exceed twice the half-life of the radionuclide and pathway combination for which environmental measurements are used in the dose calculations.
-An annual review of the radionuclide composition of effluents or emissions should be conducted and compared with those used to establish the site environmental surveillance.
+When considering short-half-life radionuclides, ensure that the sampling and measurement intervals do not exceed twice the half-life of the radionuclide.
+"Background" or "control" location measurements should be made for every significant radionuclide and pathway combination for which environmental measurements are used in the dose calculations.
+An annual review of the radionuclide composition of effluents or emissions should be conducted and compared with those used to establish the site environmental surveillance monitoring program plan or other document that describes the environmental surveillance.
 Deviations from established environmental surveillance requirements, including sampling or measurement station placement, should be documented.